 Another option is to work as a doctor in a country with low physician density.
 We think it’s likely that doctors in the areas with the fewest doctors per citizen could counterfactually save a few lives every year – achieving around 50x (and perhaps even up to 100x, in the very most impactful roles) the impact of a clinical role in a high-density setting over the course of their careers.
 This is largely because there are far fewer doctors in the areas of the world with the lowest physician density, which, generally, are low-income countries.

 Additionally, low-income countries struggle to retain qualified medics, who are often granted visas to work in countries that pay much higher salaries.
 This means that there are shortages of doctors in these regions, making the marginal impact of additional doctors much higher.
-As such, if you currently work as a doctor in a country with low physician density, particularly in a rural area, you may want to be a bit more cautious in changing your career path than doctors in high-income settings, as you’ll likely be having a higher direct impact with your clinical work by default – though it’s likely still worth thinking about your fit for the other career paths we’ll move onto now.
+As such, if you currently work as a doctor in a country with low physician density, particularly in a rural area, you may want to be a bit more cautious in changing your career path than doctors in high-income settings, as you’ll likely be having a higher direct impact with your clinical work by default.
+Despite this, it’s likely still worth considering your fit for the other career paths we’ll move onto now.

 Check out the podcast from High-Impact Medicine, who worked with us to write this profile.
 The podcast interviews a range of medics working to maximize their impact in different ways, including this episode with Chris with Dr. Alastair Yeoh, who talks about working in Ethiopia with Médecins Sans Frontières.